terminatorul/xref-tag/README.md

 	      builder is invoked with the source argument only, and no target argument.
 Default is the `#tags` file in the top level SConstruct source directory
     - `$CTAGSCONFIG`
-	    - python list of config files searched and loaded by default by `$CTAGS`.
-Only used as additional dependencies for the resulting tags file, so tags will be regenerated when `ctags` configuration changes.
+	    - python list with config files searched and loaded by default by `ctags`.
+Only used as additional dependencies for the resulting tags file, so tags will be regenerated when config file changes.
 Default value:

 	      ```python
                 [